ManpreetRai-0/MediTrack/README.md

 7. Open the VSCode terminal at the bottom of the window and type in "cd [file path to the project folder]", to navigate to folder containing all source code

+8.  add file location to vscode workspace, throught the file drop down menu on the top left.

-8. Using the terminal again, type in `npm install`.
+9. Using the terminal again, type in `npm install`.
 THIS WILL INSTALL ALL DEPENDENCIES REQUIRED TO RUN THE APP.
 RUN THIS FIRST.

-9. Using the terminal one last time, type in `npm start` or `npm run build`.
+10. Using the terminal one last time, type in `npm start` or `npm run build`.
 Either one will run the web app.
 Start will create an uncompiled version and Build will create a compiled version which can be run on a web server.
 Once you press enter it should automatically open the app in your prefered/default browser.

-10. If it does not open automatically, in the terminal there will be a link that is along the lines of ["http://localhost:3000"].
+11. If it does not open automatically, in the terminal there will be a link that is along the lines of ["http://localhost:3000"].
 All you need to do is open that link by holding CTRL and clicking it and the web app will open.

 # Getting Started with Create React App